tlodge/databox-sdk-tutorial/gettingstarted/install/index.md

 ```

+If there are any errors (there can be network timeouts etc), type **command C** then type ./databox-stop  and when it has finished, type ./databox-start sdk

 To check that the databox is running, open up a browser and go to <a href="http://127.0.0.1:8989" target="_blank">http://127.0.0.1:8989</a>.
 You should see something like this: